csquaredk/google-play-store-etl-pipeline/README.md

 ### Project Structure
 *   `android_pipeline.py`: The main Python script that contains the master execution loop and database initialization.
 *   `notebooks/`: Contains a sample testing environment to validate the ETL logic and output telemetry summaries.
+*   `assets/`: Houses static assets for documentation, such as the telemetry summary screenshot.

 ### Execution Steps
 1. Ensure your environment has the required dependencies installed, primarily `pandas`, `google-play-scraper`, and `langdetect`.